The Flying Fish model:

 Generating magnetic pulses

-Helmholtz coils will be used to generate the magnetic oscillations, ensuring a homogeneous magnetic field that interacts precisely with the spinor fields.
-The three coils will generate harmonic frequencies \( f_1 \), \( f_2 \), and \( f_3 \), creating coherent magnetic oscillations crucial for influencing the dynamics of the spinor fields.
+Three superconducting magnets and Helmholtz coils will generate harmonic frequencies \( f_1 \), \( f_2 \), and \( f_3 \), creating coherent magnetic oscillations crucial for influencing the dynamics of the spinor fields.
 The magnetic pulses will be synchronized with a precision of ±0.1 radians to ensure accurate modulation of the spinor fields.
 The pulse settings are as follows:

 – Pulse duration: 10 microseconds,